All You NEED to Know About The Moraine Lake Shuttle (2023)

 • From Banff: Lake Louise and Moraine Lake Sightseeing Tour

-While the Moraine Lake shuttle may seem like an inconvenience, we think the system is well designed and is an efficient way to see one of the most beautiful places in the world.
+While the shuttle may seem inconvenient, we think the system is well-designed and efficient to see one of the most beautiful places in the world.

 Plan Your Trip to the Canadian Rockies